Blendify/blender-manual/blender_docs/manual/physics/cloth/examples.rst

 Now, if you press :kbd:`Alt-A`, things are starting to look pretty nice, do not you think?

-Cloth on armature
+Cloth on Armature
 =================

 Cloth deformed by armature and also respecting an additional collision object:
 `Regression blend-file <https://wiki.blender.org/index.php/Media:Cloth-regression-armature.blend>`__.

-Cloth with animated vertex groups
+Cloth with Animated Vertex Groups
 =================================

 Cloth with animated pinned vertices: